Today's poem, Soon Comes Christmas, is a Palindrome poem and is #21 of a collection called 100+ Poetic Forms.

 Early morning greets me with a familiar feeling.
 The Too Much.
 Too much sugar, too much television, too much peopling.
 Looking in the mirror, wild eyes stare back.
 Oh, girlfriend. the silent morning quiet restoring focus mind growing calmer an introverted human brain buzzing on overdrive © 2018-2019 – Donna Matthews Shout out to all … Continue reading The Too Much

-snowflakes intertwined quiet hush assaults the air seasonal silence listen, do you hear the softness of wintertide seasonal pleasures silence is broken laughter and mirth fill the air seasonal treasures listen do you hear families gather together unforgettable © Franci Eugenia Hoffman A gander at me – I enjoyed a dedicated career … Continue reading Listen do you hear – Eugenia
+snowflakes intertwined quiet hush assaults the air seasonal silence listen, do you hear the softness of wintertide seasonal pleasures silence is broken laughter and mirth fill the air seasonal treasures listen do you hear families gather together unforgettable © Franci Eugenia Hoffman A gander at me – I enjoyed a dedicated career in the insurance … Continue reading Listen do you hear – Eugenia

 Devereaux Frazier and Beth Amanda are currently hosting the Tuesday Writing Prompt Challenge which was started by our star writer Christine Ray.
 We hope to offer all of you something that will spark your creativity and willingness to participate.
 The prompts are designed to be quick challenges that can be written in 10 to 15minutes, inspire … Continue reading Tuesday Writing Prompt Challenge December 24, 2019